American Heart Association Director of Development - Go Red For Women in Baltimore, Maryland

 This is satisfying and challenging work that makes a real difference in people's lives.
 We are where you can achieve professional growth with personal fulfillment.
 We are where you can connect people to making a lifesaving impact.
 We are where you can partner with individuals, schools, lawmakers, healthcare providers and others to ensure everyone has access to healthier lifestyle choices and proper healthcare.
 The American Heart Association is where you can make an extraordinary impact.

-The American Heart Association (AHA) has an excellent opportunity for a Director of Development, Go Red for Women in Baltimore, MD!
+The American Heart Association (AHA) has an excellent opportunity for a Director of Development, Go Red for Women in our Baltimore, MD office!

 Collaborates with other AHA staff and volunteers as needed to promote and support local initiatives and to optimize gala market strategy and consistency.